 Top Ninja Blender Pick

-Ninja came onto the market in 2013 and has been competing with Vitamix ever since as the “more budget-friendly” option.
+Ninja came onto the market in 2013 and has been competing with Vitamix ever since.
 Recently, Ninja came out with a smart blender to rival Vitamix’s ultra-modern blenders.

 - Powerful 1500-Watt motor